ritishgumber/aws-snowball-user-guide/doc_source/glos-chap.md

 A logical cache distributed over multiple [cache node](#CacheNode)s\.
 A cache cluster can be set up with a specific number of cache nodes\.

 **cache cluster identifier**<a name="CacheClusterIdentifier"></a>
-Customer\-supplied identifier for the cache cluster that must be unique for that customer in an AWS [region](#region)\.
+Customer\-supplied identifier for the cache cluster that must be unique for that customer in an AWS [Region](#region)\.

 **cache engine version**<a name="CacheEngineVersion"></a>
 The version of the Memcached service that is running on the cache node\.